AG7GN/networking/hamwan-arden-home-README.md

 - __LAN__: [Local Area Network](https://www.howtogeek.com/353283/what-is-a-local-area-network-lan/).
 A network to which your devices are directly or wirelessly connected.
 - __M-NAT__: Masquerade [Network Address Translation](https://en.wikipedia.org/wiki/Network_address_translation) translates IP addresses between your private home and AREDN networks to a single public IP address provided to you by your ISP and by the HamWAN administrators.
 - __Policy Routing__: A device with an IP address on your network needs to talk to another device on the Internet.
 Somehow, it needs to know how to get that traffic (a series of data packets) to the destination device's IP address.
 Routers maintain tables of blocks of IP addresses called [subnets](https://www.subnetting.net/Tutorial.aspx).
 Routers perform the basic function of [routing](https://study-ccna.com/what-is-ip-routing/) packets.
 So, as long as your device knows how to contact it's local router, it sends the traffic to the router and the router then knows where to send it.
 We are going to configure some [policy routing](https://en.wikipedia.org/wiki/Policy-based_routing) on the ER-X router so we can make routing decisions based on criteria other than just the destination IP address.
-- __Private IP addresses__: [Private IP addresses](https://www.lifewire.com/what-is-a-private-ip-address-2625970) are certain ranges of IP addresses that are typically used on home networks.
+- __Private IP addresses__: [Private IP addresses](https://www.lifewire.com/what-is-a-private-ip-address-2625970) are certain ranges of IP addresses that are typically used on home networks and are not allowed and will not work on the Internet (that's why we need NAT).
 The ranges (blocks) of private IP address are defined in a standards document called [RFC1918](https://tools.ietf.org/html/rfc1918).

 ## Roadmap